linepogl/impartial-pipes/doc/Filtering/p_skip.md

 ## p_skip

-Partial function to skip the first n elements of an iterable.
+Returns a partial function that skips the first n elements of an iterable.

 ### Syntax
 ```php